 The Horseshoe Crab

-The situation is more dire in Asia – where, in addition to the huge take of crabs for biomedical testing, food, and other uses, massive shoreline alterations on the continent are destroying habitats for migratory shorebirds at an unprecedented scale.
-All three of the Asian horseshoe crab species have been modeled to go functionally extinct in seven years under current harvest rates.
+The situation is more dire in Asia; in addition to the huge take of crabs for biomedical testing, food, and other uses – massive shoreline alterations on the continent are destroying estuary habitats for horseshoe crabs and migratory shorebirds at an unprecedented scale.
+All three Asian horseshoe crab species have been modeled to go functionally extinct in seven years under current harvest rates.

-All of these issues warrant concern and immediate conservation action solely to protect this crab.
-But the over harvest of the Horseshoe crab is causing significant ecosystem-level impacts as well.
-Most notably, a suite of long distance migrant shorebirds synchronize their northward migration in the Atlantic flyway to gorge on the eggs of spawning horseshoe crabs on their way to the Arctic nesting grounds.
-A recent study (still in review) has confirmed a highly-correlated relationship between the availability of horseshoe crab eggs and the survival of long distance migratory shorebirds.
-The existence of similar functions for migratory shorebirds in the Asian Far Eastern flyway are not known.
-However, a potential domino effect is predicted when the dwindling population of the Asian horseshoe crabs threatens the survival of migrant birds in that region.
+All of these issues warrant concern and immediate conservation action solely to protect this ancient animal.
+But the bleeding and over-harvest of the horseshoe crab is causing significant ecosystem-level impacts as well.
+Most notably, along the Atlantic Flyway of North America, six species of long-distance migrant shorebirds synchronize their northward migration to gorge on the eggs of spawning horseshoe crabs on their way to Arctic nesting grounds.
+A recent study has confirmed the highly-correlated relationship between the availability of horseshoe crab eggs and the survival of long distance migratory shorebirds.
+Whether a similar relationship exists between migratory shorebirds in the Asian Far Eastern flyway and horseshoe crabs is not known.

 Learn more about the synthetic substitute to Horseshoe Crab blood here.

-The Red Knot (Calidris canutus) depends upon Horseshoe Crab eggs for its survival during its spring migration from South America to the Canadian Arctic.
-As the numbers of Horseshoe Crab dwindle, so too does the Red Knot population.
-For any meaningful recovery of this bird, Horseshoe Crabs must return to spawn on the beaches of Delaware Bay in greater in numbers.
+The Red Knot (Calidris canutus) depends upon Horseshoe Crab eggs for the last leg of its extraordinary spring migration from the tip of South America to the Canadian Arctic.
+As the numbers of horseshoe crabs decline, so too does the red knot population.
+The bleeding and over-fishing for the crabs continues despite the fact that horseshoe crab numbers in Delaware Bay appear to be at only a third of historic numbers.
+The eggs and larvae of the horseshoe crab also form an important food chain link that should be supporting Delaware Bay’s sport fishery.
+For any meaningful recovery of this bird, horseshoe crabs must return to spawn on the beaches of Delaware Bay in greater in numbers.